yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

         print(f"I'm decorating {func.__name__}")
 ```

-### Iterating over (relevant) nodes
+### Iterating Over (Relevant) Nodes

-It seems to run correctly, but there are still one or two big issues.
+It seems to run correctly, but there are still one or two significant issues.

-If you run the snipped code the result will be:
+If you run the snippet code, the result will be:
 ```text
 I'm decorating foo

 I'm bar
 ```
 Which is definitely not what we want.
-And if you simply add a variable assignment it is even worst!
+And if you simply add a variable assignment, it is even worse!
 ```python
 @decorator
 def foo():